Troubleshooting

 tok0 rules show <name>

 A project-local rule overrides user-global which overrides built-in.
-The first match wins.
+First match wins.

 ”The wrapped command is slow.”

-tok0 profile run "<cmd>"will show pipeline time vs command time separately.
+tok0 profile run "<cmd>"shows pipeline time vs command time separately.

 ”Filter error — falling back to raw output.”